Interreligious studies

 1893 'The World's Congress of Religions', that can be considered the first book in the field of interreligious studies.

-Interreligious studies, also called interfaith studies, is the interdisciplinary academic field that researches and teaches about interfaith dialogue diplomacy international relations, and development cooperation without resorting to proselytitsm.
+Interreligious studies, also called interfaith studies, is the interdisciplinary academic field that researches and teaches about interfaith dialogue diplomacy international relations, and development cooperation without resorting to proselytism.
 It was developed as the sociological continuation of the efforts on the fields of theology, theopoetics, religious studies, atheology, civil religion, peace studies, and freedom of religion or belief (FoRB) law studies.

 This academic discipline is relevant for its evidence-based scientific method for the rule of law social development of interfaith nonviolence peace culture, humanitarian aid, social services international non-governmental organizations, cultural diplomacy, and civil rights policymaking, multi-religious literacy, and interfaith education.

 UNESCO UNITWIN Network for Inter-Religious Dialogue and Intercultural Understanding (IDIU) logo.

 It was even recognized by the United Nations Education Science Culture Organization (UNESCO) through its foundation of the UNITWIN Network for Inter-Religious Dialogue and Intercultural Understanding (IDIU).
 The Institute for Global Engagement (IGE) has reiterated the value of the cathedra for international relations with the publishing of the Interfaith on the World Stage special edition of The Review of Faith & International Affairs.

 History

 The Parliament of the World's Religions 'World's Congress of Religions' which is considered the first interreligious / interfaith conference.

 In 1893 the Parliament of the World's Religions (PoWR) held the first World's Congress of Religion in the World's Columbian Exposition.

 In 1900 the first International Congress for the History of Religions was held in Paris.

 In 1903 the Religious Education Association (REA) was founded.

 In 1964 the Holy See founded its Dicastery for Interreligious Dialogue with its Pontifical universities in Rome.

 The Scarboro Missions seminal golden rule interfaith poster, one of the first interreligious studies educational resources.

 In 1973 the Scarboro Missions was founded by the Catholic Church in Canada and developed the first series of interfaith policies and open educational resources (OER) which are still a standard in the area.

 In 1990 the Arigatou international Global Network of Religions for Children (GNRC) was founded to research interreligious studies education possibilities for kids.

 In 1996 Diana L. Eck co-founded the Pluralism Project at the Harvard University with Robert Wuthnow and Robert D. Putnam and the OneSpirit Interfaith Foundation started offering ordination-based training in interfaith ministry in the United Kingdom.

 In 1997 the Association of Religion Data Archives (ARDA) was founded.

 Eboo Patel, considered one of the founders of the field.

 In 2002 Eboo Patel founded the Interfaith Youth Core (IYC) that developed multifaith space and chaplaincy groups in universities.
-He coined the nameInterreligious / Interfaith Studies name for the area in the seminal book of the same name that founded the area officially.
+He coined the name Interreligious / Interfaith Studies name for the area in the seminal book of the same name that founded the area officially.